Minnesota sports teams postpone games after police shooting | Sports-Games

 The mayors of Minneapolis and St. Paul on Monday declared a state of emergency and set a curfew from 7 p.m. to 6 a.m.
 Following that announcement, the NHL and the Wild released a joint statement that they were postponing Monday night's game with the St. Louis Blues.
 The game was rescheduled for May 12.

-The NBA said it decided "after consultation" with the Timberwolves as well as state and local officials that a game between the Minneapolis team and the Brooklyn Nets would also be postponed.
+The NBA said it decided after consultation with the Timberwolves as well as state and local officials that a game between the Minneapolis team and the Brooklyn Nets would also be postponed.
+"I think we have to stop saying it's frustrating for all Black Americans.
+I think we should be frustrated by all Americans," Philadelphia 76ers coach Doc Rivers told reporters on Monday.

+"I don't know if it was a mistake or not.
+I saw the video - the bodycam video like everyone else.
+But I know the frustration is a real thing for everybody and for us."
+The August shooting of James Blake, a Black man fired on from behind seven times by a white police officer in Wisconsin, led the NBA to postpone its season in protest.

+Kenosha County prosecutors later cleared the officer, Rusten Sheskey, of criminal charges, saying he acted in self-defense.
+Wearing a Black Lives Matter t-shirt, Golden State Warriors forward Eric Paschall told reporters many Black people feel unsafe when they encounter police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)